hannobraun/hanno.braun-odw.eu/content/_index.md

 If you're interested, check out [Fornjot's website](https://www.fornjot.app/) or the [GitHub repository](https://github.com/hannobraun/Fornjot).
 If you want to support the project, [please consider sponsoring me](https://github.com/sponsors/hannobraun).

-### Interests
+### Side Projects

-I'm interested in making, automation, manufacturing, and small businesses that do all that.
-I enjoy nature (which is why I live pretty much in the middle of it), and believe we should do what we can to preserve it.

-This website is dedicated to these topics, and I keep adding content here regularly.
-If you enjoy it (or don't) [please let me know](/contact)!
-I appreciate your feedback.
+I'm interested in making and small-scale manufacturing, and I'm working on a bunch of side projects related to that.
+Most notably, [I make (and occasionally sell) notebooks](/products/notebook).

-I'm also a big believer in open source, and try to do as much of my work in the open as is practical.
-Check out my {{ ext_link(url="https://github.com/hannobraun", text="GitHub profile") }}, if you're interested in what I'm up to.
+I'm also a big believer in open source, and do most of my work out in the open.
+Check out [my GitHub profile](https://github.com/hannobraun) or read my [updates](/updates) to follow along.

-### Let's talk!

-Are you interested in any of these topics?
-If so, [please get in touch](/contact)!
-I always enjoy talking to like-minded individuals.
-Don't have anything to say right now, but want to stay up to date?
-Consider [subscribing to my content](/subscribe).